-However, it's more typical for an IdP to transfer transfer multiple group memberships.
-These can be transferred as a comma or semicolon separated list, or as an array.
-You can set the format of the attribute's values in the Type column (see above screenshot), and choose between Single (1-1 mapping) or List, where you can choose between comma separation, semicolon separation or Multi, meaning an array.
+However, it's more typical for an IdP to transfer multiple group memberships.
+These can be transferred as a comma or semicolon-separated list, or as an array.
+You can set the format of the attribute's values in the Type column (see the screenshot above), and choose between Single (1-1 mapping) or List, where you can choose between comma separation, semicolon separation, or Multi (meaning an array).

-To synchronize groups from the IdP to FotoWare, choose the Member of (Groups) entry from the FotoWare user information field drop down and then enter the corresponding SAML attribute it should be mapped to.
+To synchronize groups from the IdP to FotoWare, choose Member of (Groups) entry from the FotoWare user information field drop-down list and then enter the corresponding SAML attribute to map to.
 With an ADFS integration, the default name of the SAML attribute is groups, but different IdPs may use different attribute names.

-An address information attribute from the IdP can also contain multiple values, By choosing List as the type, each attribute value will be added as an individual street address line.
+An address information attribute from the IdP can also contain multiple values, Select List as the type to add each attribute value as an individual street address line.

 - When the IdP sends an attribute, that attribute is always updated when a user logs in via SAML.

 - If there is no SAML attribute mapping to a FotoWare field or custom property, or if the attribute is not required and the IdP does not send it, then any existing FotoWare user data is not overwritten.
-This allows additional user data to be entered e.g. in the FotoWare user management module without risking it being overwritten.
+This allows additional user data to be entered, for example, in the FotoWare user management module, without risking it being overwritten.